 |Examples||Vanguard Harbinger||Gladiator||Eclipse||Retaliator (with torpedo module)||A2 Hercules|

 Combat utility ships are small ships with support equipment, radar, non-lethal weapons, or other specialized equipment.
 They take on a role beyond simply destroying enemy targets; usually used to support squadrons or fleets with their abilities.

 Packing oversized engines and power plants at the expense of every other component, racing ships are unparalleled in their speed and maneuverability.
-Often weaponless and without a cargo hold, these sleek ships can fly at breathtaking speeds as they cruise around a racing course; racers dreaming of winning the Murray Cup.
+Often lightly armed and free of any cargo hold, these sleek ships can fly at breathtaking speeds as they cruise around a race course; racers dream of winning the Murray Cup.

 With many different roles to fulfill in the universe, these ships often fall into a class of their own; filling a niche need without significant competition.
 Specialized roles include passenger transportation or scientific research, though the customization of other ships may allow them to fulfill this role to a lesser degree.

 Many alien ships also exist in the universe, most normally not flyable by humans without serious modification.
-Replica craft are included in the above tables where designed and refitted by human manufacturers for use by Citizens.
+Replica craft are included in the above tables and were designed and fitted by human and some alien manufacturers for use by Citizens.